erfan007p/Flurbo/README.md

 Flurbo has another goal in place, and that is to enable an idea that's been tossed around this idea is: Fair gambling added as a standard transaction.
-By fair gambling we will allow to users to both gamble x Flurbos using the blockchain itself thus achieving provably fair gambling with only costs involved being optional transaction fees.
+By fair gambling we will allow to users to both gamble x Bitcoins using the blockchain itself thus achieving provably fair gambling with only costs involved being optional transaction fees.
 This idea has been seen / discussed / proven at the following links;
 *will add soon.

-Flurbos main goal however is to be for fun, do not expect your Flurbo's to gain in value.
+Flurbo's main goal however is to be for fun, do not expect your Bitcoin's to gain in value.
+The main reason i made these was a desire to own some Flurbo's of my own, and maybe others share that desire.

 ~

-Flurbo is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-Flurbo uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Flurbo Core is the name of open source software which enables the use of this currency.
+Bitcoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Bitcoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Flurbo Core software, see https://flurbo.org/en/download, or read the [original whitepaper](https://flurbocore.org/flurbo.pdf).
+For more information, as well as an immediately useable, binary version of the Bitcoin Core software, see https://flurbo.org/en/download, or read the [original whitepaper](https://flurbocore.org/flurbo.pdf).

 License
 -------

-Flurbo Core is released under the terms of the MIT license.
+Bitcoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/flurbo/flurbo/tags) are created regularly to indicate new official, stable release versions of Flurbo Core.
+[Tags](https://github.com/Flurbos/flurbo/tags) are created regularly to indicate new official, stable release versions of Flurbo Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).